tomrummet/dotfiles/README.md

 # Dotfiles

-> WORK IN PROGRESS
+> (ALWAYS) WORK IN PROGRESS

-This repository is tested on Linux (PopOS + Raspberry Pi OS) and on Windows 11 (WSL2).
+This repository is tested on Linux (Debian + PopOS + Raspberry Pi OS) and on Windows 11 (WSL2).

 Heavily inspired from the Laracast series  [Neovim as a PHP and Javascript IDE](https://laracasts.com/series/neovim-as-a-php-ide) from Jess Archer, and from her dotfiles repository on [Github](https://github.com/jessarcher/dotfiles).

+The purpose is to have an easy setup across my private labtop and my work labtop.

 ## Prerequisites